skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 ```

 ### docker-compose.yml
-defines different services such as web and volume.
+The Compose file is a YAML file defining services such as web and volumes and networks for a Docker application.
 ```
 version: '3.7'
 services: